PrefectHQ/prefect/docs/concepts/tasks.md

     return response.json()
 ```

-If we get bad response, `get_data` will automatically retry twice, waiting 5 seconds in between retries.
+If your task gets a bad response, `get_data` will automatically retry twice, waiting 5 seconds in between retries.

 The `retry_delay_seconds` option accepts a list of delays for more custom retry behavior.
 The following task will wait for successively increasing intervals of 1, 10, and 100 seconds, respectively, before the next attempt starts: